-Article 50 Pursuant to Cabinet Order, the JLSC is deemed to be the national government or a corporation managed under medium-term objectives as provided in Article 2, paragraph (2) of the Act on the General Rules for Incorporated Administrative Agencies, and the Intellectual Property Basic Act (Act No. 122 of 2002) and other laws and regulations prescribed by Cabinet Order apply mutatis mutandis.
+Article 50 Pursuant to Cabinet Order, the JLSC is deemed to be the national government or an agency managed under the medium-term objectives as provided in Article 2, paragraph (2) of the Act on the General Rules for Incorporated Administrative Agencies, and the Intellectual Property Basic Act (Act No. 122 of 2002) and other laws and regulations prescribed by Cabinet Order apply mutatis mutandis.